Hurricane Iota: Aftermath

-Spreading of disease, ranging from colds and skin rashes to gastrointestinal problems became much more common.
-Other infection rates of illnesses, such as Dengue fever and COVID-19 are increasing as well.
-Some were refusing to be tested for COVID, due to fears of being refused shelter due to infection.
-People in need of medications have not been able to get them.
+The spread of disease, ranging from colds and skin rashes to gastrointestinal problems, became much more common.
+Other illnesses, such as dengue fever and COVID-19, had increased infection rates as well.
+Some refugees refused to be tested for COVID due to fears of being refused shelter due to infection.
+People in need of medication faced shortages and were often not able to acquire them.

 Colombia

 Following restoration of communication with Providencia on November 16, President Duque pledged immediate aid to the island.
 A state of emergency was declared for a year.
 Rough seas on November 17 prevented the Colombian Navy from reaching the island, though Duque was able to fly by helicopter for an aerial survey.
 Two field hospitals and 4,000 tents were to be set up on the island.
 Emphasis was placed on evacuating critical injuries to the mainland before establishing the field hospitals.
 By November 19, 112 people were airlifted from the island.
 The Colombian military deployed engineers and 15 tons of food.
 Duque stated that a plan for the complete reconstruction of Providencia's infrastructure was to be drawn up within 100 days and that all of the destroyed housing would be rebuilt by 2022.
 Duque pledged 150 billion pesos (US$41 million) for infrastructure repair.
-The relative lack of casualties in Providencia is attributed to residents adhering to warnings and seeking refuge in sturdy structures or interior bathrooms.
+The relative lack of casualties in Providencia was attributed to residents adhering to warnings and seeking refuge in sturdy structures or interior bathrooms.
 Opposition to Duque criticized him for not evacuating Providencia ahead of the storm.
 On November 18, the Government of Colombia pledged 500 billion pesos (US$136 million) for recovery efforts in Bolívar and Cartagena.

 Nicaragua

 Nicaragua's power company, Enatrel, dispatched more than 100 crews to the Caribbean Coast to restore electricity.
 By November 17, nearly half of the outages were restored.

 Operation USA began preparations for relief efforts on November 17.
 Nicaragua's army had sent 100 rescuers to a site where a landslide caused damage.
 Downed trees blocking the road hampered the effort.
-About 1,000 food kits will be delivered, as well as recreational activities for sheltered children.
-The food kits will be available until the government is able to provide adequate food support.
+About 1,000 food kits would be delivered, as well as recreational activities for sheltered children.
+The food kits would be available until the government was able to provide adequate food support.
 1,000 hygiene kits, which include laundry soap, hand and dish soap, bleach, and toilet paper will be given.
 Families will also receive purified water, face masks, blankets, buckets, plastic sheets, eggs and beef (the last two for preferred protein sources).

 Honduras

 As of November 25, 2.5 million people had limited or no access to health services due to impacts.
 Officials have reported that more than 4 million people have been affected by Eta and Iota.
 Project HOPE has given shipments of Personal protective equipment, 50,000 masks, as well as items for the WASH project.
-185,000 people have been displaced.
-Additionally, ten health facilities reported a complete loss of cold chain equipment, which hampered preparations made for distribution of COVID-19 vaccines.
+Approximately 185,000 people have been displaced.
+Additionally, ten health facilities reported the complete loss of cold chain equipment, hampering preparations for the distribution of COVID-19 vaccines.